Teens and Freedom

 For most parents, their children's teenage years are a confusing mixture of childish behavior and startling maturity.
+One minute your teen may be playing silly games with his or her younger sibling, and the next minute they may be engaging in a complex conversation with you about current events.

 Q: What should teens be doing during their free time?